schedjoules/calendar-store-api/details/countries.md

 - icon							string (url)
 - icon_etag						string
 - iso_3166						string
+- page_id						integer
 - locales						array
 	- locale					string
 	- name_translation			string
 ```

+The page\_id refers to the home page of the country in the calendar store.
+So you can do a GET /pages/{page_id}

 You can use the country list to let your users overwrite their default calendar store based on their device's region setting and switch to a calendar store from a different country.